 You can link many different types of content to a showcase hotspot.

-- Images (which, if you're adding more than one, appear as a swipeable slideshow)
+- Images (such as slide images which, if you're adding more than one, appear as a swipeable slideshow)

 - Video [mov, mp4, m4v, avi, wmv, flv, mpg or mpeg]

 - URL (website address)

 - A 'submenu' (new sub level slide)

 Here's how to load content to a hotspot:

 - Create a new hotspot, or click to highlight the pre-existing hotspot you want to add content to.

 - Select ‘Add content’ from the menu above the showcase and choose the type of content you wish to add to the hotspot.